apache/yunikorn-web/README.md

 Run `make image` to build the docker image `yunikorn-web`.
 Run `make run` to build the image and deploy the container from the docker image `yunikorn-web`.

-You can set `REGISTRY` and `VERSION` in the commandline to build docker image with a specified version and repository.
+You can set `REGISTRY` and `VERSION` in the commandline to build docker image with a specified version and registry.
 For example,
 ```
-make image REPOSITORY=yunikorn VERSION=latest
+make image REGISTRY=yunikorn VERSION=latest
 ```
-this command will build binary with version `latest` and the docker image tag is `yunikorn/yunikorn-web:latest`.
+this command will build binary with version `latest` and the docker full image tag is `yunikorn/yunikorn-web:latest`.

 Run `make deploy-prod` to build and deploy the scheduler webapp using docker-compose.
 The project uses [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature of the docker and requires Docker 17.05 or higher.